Wild President Bill Guerin delighted at trade that landed Quinn Hughes from Vancouver

 The Canucks believed moving Hughes in the first half of this season would maximize their return, and multiple teams expressed interest.

-But the Wild’s offer was the best and although Hughes didn’t have any trade or movement protections in his contract, Vancouver wanted to accommodate him, and Hughes was on board with joining the Wild.
+Although Hughes didn’t have any trade or movement protections in his contract, Vancouver wanted to accommodate him, and Hughes was on board with joining the Wild.

 Bill Guerin, the Wild president of hockey operations, talks about the Quinn Hughes trade Saturday at Grand Casino Arena.
 (Matt Krohn/The Associated Press)

-“He’s a special player,” said Guerin, who as general manager of Team USA has already named Hughes to its roster for next year’s Olympics after Hughes had to miss last season’s 4 Nations Face-Off due to injury.
+“He’s a special player,” said Guerin, who as general manager of Team USA has already named Hughes to its roster for next year’s Olympics after Hughes had to miss last season’s 4 Nations Face-Off because of injury.
 “These opportunities don’t present themselves all that often.
 So, we feel fortunate, and I just love the way the deal went down because I really, I really think we got what we were looking for, and I think Vancouver got what they were looking for.

 “They got three really good young players that are going to help build their team, and we got a franchise defenseman.”